 Immediate question: How can some exclamatives begin to derived compositionally from independently needed components?

 Big picture:

 - Addressing non-canonical uses of determiners, particularly epistemic indefinites.
-In this case, the determiner some - Exploring the structure of exclamatives, in particular, pointing out a case where degrees and kinds seem to be related - · Thinking about ways in which pejorativity might be grammatical present
+In this case, the determiner some. - Exploring what components are common to different types of exclamatives. - Arguing that at least some exclamatives are kind-related.